Department of Nursing

 This course will serve as an intensive inquiry into a particular area or problem in nursing or health care.
 Problem inquiry, literature review, research, analysis and dissemination will be completed regarding the student's phenomenon of concern.

-This course is designed to present theories and strategies of learning and teaching.
-Appropriate materials and methods for effective education in the classroom and the clinical setting are also explored.
+This course is designed to present theoretical paradigms and best practice strategies for learning and teaching in nursing.
+Appropriate materials and methods for effective education in the classroom, online, and in clinical settings are also explored.

 This apprenticeship course is designed to provide nurse educator role experiences.
 This practicum requires 90 clock hours (48 clock hours in direct patient care PLUS 42 clock hours in indirect role learning experiences).
 Clinical site and preceptor approvals required.
 Preceptors (2) must be MSN prepared RNs working in direct care and nursing education settings.
 Student clinical clearance is required.
 Contact nurs.contracts@fhsu.edu for more information.